alleneli/Data_Sci_Leptosiphon_Polymorphism/README.md

 ## Introduction
 Anthocyanins are a group of pigments that contribute to petal color intensity across many species of flowers.<sup>1</sup> These pigments also are important for providing tolerance to abiotic stressors, such as high UV radiation, extreme soil conditions, and low precipitation.<sup>2</sup>

-*Leptosiphon minimus* is a native plant species that occurs across the northwestern coast of North America in California, Oregon, Washington, and British Columbia. *L. minimus* is known for being polymorphic, exhibiting two or more petal colors, such as pink and white.
+*Leptosiphon minimus* is a native plant species that occurs across the northwestern coast of North America in California, Oregon, Washington, and British Columbia. *L. minimus* is known for being polymorphic, exhibiting two petal colors, pink and white.
 Within these color morphs, elevated levels of anthocyanins produce a pink pigment.

 In our project, we are interested in assessing if certain abiotic stressors, specifically harsh, more saline soils, can predict the frequency of pink flower color for *L. minimus* at the population level.
 We will be using iNaturalist observations taken across the northwestern coast of USA and Canada to identify the color morphs of *L. minimus* and define different populations.
 We will also use distance to shoreline as a proxy for soil salinity.